EducationalWave

 Switching to a left hand low putting grip may result in a noticeable sacrifice in touch around the greens for some golfers.
 This change in grip can affect the delicate feel required for short game shots, impacting the ability to judge distances accurately and control the speed of the ball on the greens.

-Related Pros and Cons of Stability Strategy
+Related Pros and Cons of Spaying an Older Dog

 The following factors contribute to the potential loss of touch around the greens when using a left hand low putting grip: